Viennese legend: Ms. Hradetzky shaped the Spatzennest and Café Ulrich

 Sad news from the 7th district: The popular gastronomy personality, Ms. Hradetzky, has died at the age of 94.
 For many years she was the soul of the “Spatzennest”, a traditional inn that was run by her and her husband.
 Today the popular “Café Ulrich” is located at this location.
 The dignified atmosphere of the café reflects the previous history of the establishment, which not only offered gastronomy but was also a place for the neighborhood.

-Ms. Hradetzky was a regular visitor to the "Café Ulrich" and often enjoyed a glass of Prosecco, a small elixir of life that she preferred to combine with a piece of cake.
-Gerald Bayer, the managing director of the café, appreciated her since the opening in 2013.
-Her visits were a highlight in the everyday life of the little café, which is located near the St. Ulrich church and its place.
-In recent years, Hradetzky has lived in a nearby retirement home and leaves many dear memories.
-Her connection with the old inn was strong, even after she had sold it, she continued to live above the restaurant and felt comfortable in her neighborhood.
+Ms. Hradetzky was a regular visitor to the “Café Ulrich” and often enjoyed a glass of Prosecco there, a small elixir of life that she preferred to combine with a piece of cake.
+Gerald Bayer, the café's managing director, has valued them since they opened in 2013.
+Their visits were a highlight in the everyday life of the small café, which is located near the St. Ulrich church and its square.
+In recent years, Hradetzky lived in a nearby retirement home and leaves behind many fond memories.
+Her connection to the old inn was strong, even after she sold it, she continued to live above the place and felt comfortable in her neighborhood.

-The "Café Ulrich", set up in a modern, urban style, not only offers guests a cozy atmosphere with bricks and industrial tones, but also a diverse selection of healthy dishes and international delicacies.
-It is known for its homemade lemonades and small dishes that are perfect for sharing.
-The popular outside terrace invites you to linger on sunny days.
+The “Café Ulrich”, furnished in a modern, urban style, offers guests not only a cozy atmosphere with bricks and industrial yellow tones, but also a diverse selection of healthy dishes and international delicacies.
+It's known for its homemade sodas and small plates that are perfect for sharing.
+The popular outdoor terrace invites you to linger on sunny days.

 Similar to the “Spatzennest”, where Ms. Hradetzky once stood at the stove for the guests, the café places great emphasis on seasonal products.
 The menu ranges from hearty breakfasts to fresh smoothies, evening cocktails and lunch specials to suit every taste.
 The café is open every day through lunchtime and into the evening and has become an important part of the neighborhood.